ksandom/astroTipsAndTricks/README.md

 Tips and tricks for making the most out of the Planet Comuters Astro Slide 5G.

+Not all of it is solely for the Astro, but all of it is useful for the Astro.

 ## Official links

 * [Campaign on Indiegogo](https://www.indiegogo.com/projects/astro-slide-5g-transformer/x/18302490#/).